 A Canadian originally from France, Philippe has developed expertise in producing content that popularizes scientific and technical material.
 He loves educational projects with a sense of humour that deliver the educational message.

-Emmanuel Cesario is Li'lDoc's other dad!
-He joined Philippe and the project at a crucial moment.
-A recognized expert in content creation combining multiplatform strategies, branding and creative digital solutions, he helped get the project off the ground and landed some key production partners for the series.
+Emmanuel Cesario joined Philippe and the project as a marketing adviser.
+A recognized expert in content creation combining multiplatform strategies, branding and creative digital solutions, he helped get the project a marketing plan.
 On Li'lDoc he helped create the brand universe and key positioning elements, and designed the digital experience around the values, play issues and off-screen experience opportunities associated with the content.
-He is involved in storytelling, production, branding for the TV series and digital components, and marketing – he is the project’s keeper of experience and positioning.
+He is involved in production for the digital components, and marketing – he is the project’s keeper of experience and positioning.

 Sandrine is the godmother of Li'lDoc.
 Without her, the series would not have been possible.
 When Philippe approached her with his idea, she was in charge of content at TFO (Ontario French-language educational television).
 She immediately saw the project’s potential and brought the broadcaster aboard as a co-producer.
 Sandrine is an experienced Canadian television executive known for her strong instincts.
 She was behind the success of major television projects like Casper and George of the Jungle, as both a head of TV programming and a distributor.